 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Faith-Based Travelers: See our following webpages for details:
+Faith-Based Travelers: See the following webpages for details:

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Belgium.

-Women Travelers: See our travel tips for women travelers.
+Women Travelers: See our travel tips for Women Travelers.

 Public Transportation: Brussels and most major cities of Belgium have extensive and efficient public transportation systems.
 Trains, buses, and ferries connect Brussels with other major cities in Belgium and with the United Kingdom, France, Germany, Luxembourg, and The Netherlands.
 Traveling by train is considered to be safer than driving.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Belgium’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Belgium’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Belgium’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Belgium’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Brussels Airport Delays: Travelers have experienced significant delays at passport control at Brussels airport, during both arrival and departure.
 We recommend outbound passengers check with your airline to find out their cutoff time for check-in and seek your airline’s recommendations on how to mitigate potential passport control delays.